I recently came across a fascinating idea in Anshu Sharma's "Stack Fallacy" article (2016):

 This also informs my personal projects and companies.
 Dragon Blood Balm was born out of my cofounder and my needs as climbers.
 Recommended.Systems is a byproduct of innovation down the stack: as a marketer and research, I had to build the tools I need to do my job because no one vendor was properly identifying the challenges.
 So we're constantly pushing down the stack, rather than up.

 So that's the core lesson: innovate downwards.
 If you're looking for "business ideation," you're likely not going to find a good product-market fit.
-Most naturally successful products and businesses that I know scratch their own itches: AirBnb, Uber, for example.
+Most naturally successful products and businesses that I know scratch their own itches, or evolve out of solving their own problems – or problems with which they're deeply familiar with -- first.